Alvin Purple: Development

 In 1972, Burstall became a partner in a new film production company, Hexagon Productions.
 Their first project was meant to be Sittin, based on a script from David Williamson, but Williamson was still lecturing at the time as well as being inundated with other work and was not able to complete it in time; it eventually became Petersen (1974).
 Burstall then decided to make an Australian version of The Decameron, which was popular in cinemas at the time, and would enable Hexagon to take advantage of the new "R" certificate, which had been introduced to Australia in 1971.
 Another influence was Bedroom Mazurka.

 Burstall considered 26 stories from writers such as Bob Ellis, Williamson, Barry Oakley and Frank Hardy before settling on Alvin Purple written by Alan Hopgood.

 Hopgood had enjoyed considerable critical success in the early 1960s with his Aussie rules football satire And the Big Men Fly and he was well-known to TV audiences at the time for his long-running role as the town doctor in the ABC's Bellbird.
 He originally wrote Alvin Purple for the English company Tigon Films.

 Hopgood's story was originally half comic, half serious, and Burstall originally envisioned it as a 20-minute section of a multi story picture.
 However he then decided to make the story strictly comic and expand it to feature length.
 Burstall says he rewrote much of Hopgood's script, adding many chases and the water bed sequence, and turning McBurney figure into a sex maniac.
 The original script played more emphasis on the relationship between Alvin and his virginal girlfriend but this was cut in the final film.

 The budget was provided entirely by Hexagon—half from Roadshow, half from Burstall, Bilcock and Copping—apart from a short-term loan from the Australian Film Development Corporation, which was repaid before the film's release.
 Burstall cast Graeme Blundell in the lead:

 I remember Bourkie [Roadshow executive Graham Burke] saying, 'You've got to cast somebody like Jack Thompson'.
 I said, 'Absolutely not.
 You've got to cast somebody who wouldn't, on the surface, seem a stud or even particularly attractive'.
 I actually thought that Alvin wasn't, that the comic element was connected with having a Woody Allen or a Dustin Hoffman figure who is not very obviously sexually attractive, and the girls rushing him.
 This becomes much funnier than if he was a stud figure.

 Blundell was paid A$500 a week (~A$5,200 in 2022, adjusted for inflation) for the role.

 Production

 The film was shot over five and a half weeks in March and April 1973.

+The score was composed by Brian Cadd who also wrote and performed the theme song.

+Lead actor Graeme Bundell was 28 years old at the time of filming but plays a 16-years old schoolboy in some of the initial scenes.